yedidyar-ni/shadcn-slides/slides.md

 **Key Benefits:**

+1. 📦 Functionality out of the box
-1. ♿ Built-in accessibility
+2. ♿ Built-in accessibility
-2. 🎨 Complete design control
+3. 🎨 Complete design control
-3. 🚀 Optimized performance
+4. 🚀 Optimized performance
-4. 🧩 Flexible composition
+5. 🧩 Flexible composition

 <!--
 Explain what is headless

 how can Use headless

+inversion of control
 -->

 ---